-I shall now give you a basic outline of Watson’s theory before I go on to explain his findings in more detail.
+I shall now give you a basic outline of Watson’s theory before explaining his findings in more detail.
 Simply put, Kinoks stands for ‘keep it non-obvious’.

-This theory suggests that if filmmakers kept their work simple, meaningful and easy to understand then audiences would appreciate it.
+This theory suggests that if filmmakers kept their work simple, meaningful and easy to understand, audiences would appreciate it.

 The End Of The Kinoks Film Movement

 The Kinok, the film movement in Ukraine, which became popular in the early 2000s, is over.

 Tired of the poor quality and limited selection of films, Ukrainians have begun to turn away from renting movies.